refutationalist/spotmonger/README.md

 The (eventual) end users would be podcast producers who prefer live production, and community radio broadcasters.

 I'll call this all GPLv3 for now unless a better idea comes along.
 Includes jQuery, [Font Awesome](https://fortawesome.github.io/Font-Awesome/) and some fonts from the Google Web Fonts kit.
 As I didn't originally plan on releasing this, I may need to change some of that around as time goes on.

+New features in 1.3:
+  * jquery removed (css3 animations)
+  * spotmonger UI rewrite
+  * "Clock Stop" for cue clock pausing
+  * "Soundboard" mode where carts play immediately
+  * Playing, stopping, and end of track indicators in display